tomas-fryza/avr-course/labs/02-gpio/README.md

    | 1 | 0 | | | |
    | 1 | 1 | | | |

-3. To control individual bits, the following binary operations are used.
+3. To control individual bit(s) within a register, the following binary operations are used.
    1. `|` OR
    2. `&` AND
    3. `^` XOR